modulr/mdr-angular-file/README.md

 # Angular File
-Angular File is an AngularJS UI component that can upload files via XMLHttpRequest, provides drag & drop support.
+Angular File is an Angularjs component that can upload files via XMLHttpRequest, provides drag & drop support.

 ##Table of contents